 Housing & Residence Life no longer provides students with the option of having local telephone service.
 It is suggested students use their own cell phones, internet, etc. for contact with parents, friends and family.
-If there is an emergency see your Hall Staff for use of a residence hall office phone.
+If there is an emergency see your Hall Staff for use of the apartment staff office phone.